-Despite each example occurring with the exact same amount of voters, in the same locations, we now have five green officials and zero pink, rather than the relatively proportional representation of the first example.
+Despite both examples having the exact same amount of voters, living in the same locations, we now have five green officials and zero pink, rather than the relatively proportional representation of the first example.
 Clearly, this practice is less than democratic, leading numerous candidates, election reform organizations, and political watchdog groups to campaign for enhanced protections against gerrymandering.

 Founding of The College

-Oddly enough, despite the disparity in electoral votes per populace in the United States today, some of the most outspoken critics of a direct democratic system during the founding were the larger states.
-Many of these states, desiring a greater share of democratic power due to their populations, could not benefit from a direct democracy, as a large percentage of their populace could not vote; a large portion of their populace being, sadly, slaves.
+Strangely enough, despite the disparity in electoral votes per populace in the United States today, some of the most outspoken critics of a direct democratic system during the founding were the larger states.
+Many of these states, wanting a greater share of democratic power due to their populations, would not have benefited from a direct democracy because a large percentage of their populace could not vote: They were slaves.

 In order to successfully found a United States of America, the Founders were required to make concessions to maintain the integrity of the states.
 As a compromise, the Founders decided to create the Electoral College.
 In doing so, the Founders hoped to create a “buffer” of sorts between the direct rule of voting Americans and the will of the nation’s early governors, while also appeasing the conflicting ideas of different states.

-Nearly two-and-a-half centuries later, this system is still in effect; and while our nation has evolved greatly in that time, the legacy of the Electoral College is, nonetheless, rooted in tradition that is less than democratic.
+Nearly two-and-a-half centuries later, this system is still in effect.
+While our nation has evolved greatly in that time, the legacy of the Electoral College is, nonetheless, rooted in tradition that is less than democratic.

 Changing the Electoral System

 However, there are some exceptions to this rule being hotly contested by election reformers.
 In fact, several million American citizens, despite paying taxes, are not granted the right to vote.
-Citizens of United States territories, for example, do not participate in national elections; citizens of Washington D.C., despite being home to over 600,000 Americans, do not receive representation in Congress.
+Citizens of United States territories, for example, do not participate in national elections, and citizens of Washington D.C., despite the capital being home to over 600,000 Americans, do not receive representation in Congress.

-One of the largest groups of Americans who still do not possess the right to vote are felons; in fact, many felons are barred from voting for life, even after serving out their sentence.
+In addition, one of the largest groups of Americans who still do not possess the right to vote are felons.
+Many felons are barred from voting for life, even after serving out their sentence.